 At 18, I knew I wanted to have a career in fundraising.
 It's true.
 Really.
 I was one of the lucky ones.
 Do you know the expression "luck is when preparation meets opportunity?"
 Well, here we are.
 Many mentors believed in me and I learned to believe in myself.
 I honor their commitment by sharing learning with others.

 Every day I seek to create opportunity.
 It is my goal to inspire others to accomplish something they never thought possible.
 In leadership, I believe each of us has the chance to find and fulfill our voice, our purpose and our potential.
 I consider it a privilege to help people create these opportunities for themselves.

 Glad you are along for the journey!

 Shanna Hocking is the Associate Vice President, Individual Giving at the Children's Hospital of Philadelphia, providing strategic leadership and direction to a team of 30+ across annual, major, planned, and principal giving.
 Previously, Shanna was the Senior Director of Major and Planned Gifts at the Wharton School at the University of Pennsylvania, where she led the major and planned gifts program, and served as a senior fundraiser for the institution, engaging alumni primarily in New York City and London, In addition, she developed and directed Wharton Women in Leadership, an initiative to engage senior executive alumnae as volunteer and philanthropic leaders with the School.
 Shanna also co-taught the Penn Professional Practices in Development series for all major gifts fundraising staff at Penn.
 She previously worked in development at The University of Alabama, Duke University and the Jewish Theological Seminary.
 Over her career, Shanna has personally solicited and closed more than $85 million.

-She serves as an adjunct lecturer in the Certificate for Nonprofit Management program at Johns Hopkins University, and guest lectures in the Nonprofit Leadership program at the University of Pennsylvania.
+She served as an adjunct lecturer in the Certificate for Nonprofit Management program at Johns Hopkins University, and guest lectures in the Nonprofit Leadership program at the University of Pennsylvania.